weakish/docs-en/views/sdk_setup_android_securely.md

 # Use Android SDK without appKey

-Since 6.1.0, Leancloud Android SDK supports initialization without appKey, if you prefer to avoid exposing appKey in client side.
+Since 6.1.0, LeanCloud Android SDK supports initialization without appKey, if you prefer to avoid exposing appKey in client side.

 ## Prerequirements